scottrlarson/profession/content/publications/publication-restoring-life-backup-disaster.md

 *Learn why solely backing up your data isn't always enough to recover from a disaster.*

-In this update, you will learn about:
+In this publication, you will learn about:

 - [What is disaster recovery backup, and why should I care?](#what-is-disaster-recovery-backup-and-why-should-i-care)
 - <a href="#planning-how" name="list-planning-how">How a little planning can drive a successful disaster recovery</a>